neuro-inc/neuro-cli/neuro-cli/docs/config.md

 ### login-headless

-Log into Neuro Platform from non-GUI...
+Log into Neuro Platform in non-GUI environ

 #### Usage